Skip to main content

 What is the chilling effect?

-The experience of disclosing a criminal record can be embarrassing at best, and retraumatising at worst.
+The experience of disclosing a criminal record can range from being annoying, embarrassing, or retraumatising.
 The difficulty of disclosing a criminal record does not necessarily correlate with the seriousness of the original offence.
 We hear regularly from people who avoid disclosure for relatively minor infractions such as not paying bus fares or petty theft.

 “The main one is embarrassment – it has put me off going for certain jobs and voluntary positions.
 Even though I know it shouldn’t count against me I don’t want to put myself through an awkward situation of having to go over a single incident that happened in my youth.”